 An appeal of the decision of the Superintendent may be made to the Board, which will make its decision based solely upon the record before it.
 All appeals to the Board must be in writing and submitted to the district clerk within thirty (30) days of the date of the Superintendent's decision, unless the parents can show that extraordinary circumstances preclude them from doing so.
-The b.
-Permanent suspension c.
-Procedure After Suspension

-Board may adopt in whole or in part the decision of the Superintendent.
+The Board may adopt in whole or in part the decision of the Superintendent.
 Final decisions of the Board may be appealed to the Commissioner of Education within 30 days of the decision.